xtuml/bridgepoint/doc-bridgepoint/notes/8484_masl_auto_satisfaction_creation/8484_masl_auto_satisfaction.int.md

 During the process of migrating a MASL model to xtUML a single-file xtuml model is created.
 This model contains some annotation that helps the model importer know how to process the model.
-A prior task, [[2.2]](#2.2), introduced the blueprint for how MASL artifacts are migrated into a xtUML model.
+A prior task, [[2.2]](#2.2), introduced the blueprint for how MASL artifacts are migrated into a xtUML model (the blueprint here refers to the ImportHelper.java::resolveMASLProject() operartion).
 This issue is raised to extend the work from [[2.2]](#2.2) to perform the task of automatically creating satisfactions between formalized provisions and requirements that have been annotated to indicate that a satisfaction is